There There (novel): Reception

 Canadian writer Margaret Atwood praised the work as "an astonishing literary debut."
 Egyptian-Canadian novelist and journalist Omar El Akkad wrote:

 There There is a miraculous achievement, a book that wields ferocious honesty and originality in service of telling a story that needs to be told.
 This is a novel about what it means to inhabit a land both yours and stolen from you, to simultaneously contend with the weight of belonging and unbelonging.
 There is an organic power to this book—a revelatory, controlled chaos.
 Tommy Orange writes the way a storm makes landfall.

-Speaking of the opening essay of the book, The Washington Post described it as "white-hot," as Orange "rifles through our national storehouse of atrocities and slurs," in a piece that begs not be passed over when compiling the year's list of "The Best American Essays."
+Speaking of the opening essay of the book, Ron Charles of The Washington Post described it as "white-hot," as Orange "rifles through our national storehouse of atrocities and slurs," in a piece that begs not be passed over when compiling the year's list of "The Best American Essays."
 The San Francisco Chronicle described the prologue as "so searing that it set off a four-day publisher bidding war for reasons that are immediately apparent."
 Orange described his prologue as "a prayer from hell" in an interview with BuzzFeed, who for their own part, summarized it as "a sort of urban Native manifesto, a mini history, a prologue so good it leaves the reader feeling woozy, or concussed."

 There There was shortlisted for the 2019 Andrew Carnegie Medal for Excellence in Fiction.
 It won the 2018 National Book Critics Circle Award's "John Leonard Prize" for the first book by a new voice and the 2019 Hemingway Foundation/PEN Award.